-A cooperative work experience program consisting of on-site experience in business establishments including placement within interior design firms, architectural firms, facility management operations or other firms related to the interior design industry.
+A cooperative work experience program consisting of on-site experience in business establishments including placement within interior design firms, architectural firms, facility management operations or other business establishments related to the interior design industry.
 The college coordinator and the organization's work supervisor evaluate students' work experience and achievements.
 Students meet in seminar session to discuss and analyze their experiences.
 Additional topics will include resume and cover letter preparation, role-playing of interview techniques, employer expectations and evaluation of career opportunities.
 Prerequisite: All ID courses prior to 4th semester.

-ID226 Portfolio Preparation for Interior Design Technology
+ID226 Portfolio Preparation for Interior Design Technology 1-3-2

-Students will produce an academic or school portfolio as well as a professionally assembled multi-ringed portfolio which represents the best examples of their creative and technical skill sets.
-Instruction will include electronically reproducing the portfolio in CD format.
-Using appropriate marketing materials, including a business card and letterhead, will be explored on a class and individual basis.
-Preparation for interviews and practice interviews will also be included.
+Students will produce an academic portfolio as well as a professionally assembled multi-ringed portfolio which represents the best examples of their creative and technical skill sets.
+Instruction includes electronically reproducing the portfolio in CD format.
+Preparation of appropriate marketing materials, including a business card and letterhead, are explored on a class and on an individual basis.
+Interview techniques and practice interviews are also included.
 Prerequisites: All ID courses prior to 4th semester.

-INT101 College Success Seminar
+INT101 College Success Seminar 1-0-1

 Designed to help students explore their personal and academic strengths and challenges as they develop strategies to support their success and to understand college expectations and resources.
 Supports student's development of a Student Success Portfolio to include strategies specific to learning styles, time management, reading, writing, group projects, study skills, test taking skills and working with academic advisors.
+This course must be taken in the student's first semester at MCC.